intel/ai-reference-models/docs/notebooks/transfer_learning/pytorch_text_generation/README.md

 This notebook demonstrates instruction tuning [pretrained causal language models from Hugging Face](https://huggingface.co/models) using text generation datasets from the [Hugging Face Datasets catalog](https://huggingface.co/datasets) or a custom dataset.
-The [databricks-dolly-15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k) dataset is used from the Hugging Face Datasets catalog, and an [Intel domain dataset](https://raw.githubusercontent.com/intel/intel-extension-for-transformers/1.0.1/examples/optimization/pytorch/huggingface/language-modeling/chatbot/intel_domain.json) is used as an example of a custom dataset being loaded from a json file.
+The [databricks-dolly-15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k) dataset is used from the Hugging Face Datasets catalog, and a subset of the [Code Alpaca](https://github.com/sahil280114/codealpaca) dataset is used as an example of a custom dataset being loaded from a json file.

 The notebook includes options for bfloat16 precision training,